• Skip to primary navigation

 A warm spot on your deck can be a great location for peppers grown in containers or grow bags.
 See how to grow in grow-bags.

-The Tower Garden alongside a south-facing wall does well, but even in hydroponics peppers do better for us in a greenhouse.
+The Tower Garden alongside a south-facing wall does well, but even in hydroponics, peppers do better for us in a greenhouse.

 Growing peppers in cold climate

-Note, I’m aware that your summer is probably at least a few degrees warmer than our area.
-If your night temperature does not fall regularly below 10C (50F), you might have better results growing peppers outside.
+Note that I’m aware your summer is probably at least a few degrees warmer than in our area.
+If your nighttime temperature does not regularly fall below 10 ยฐC (50 ยฐF), you might have better results growing peppers outside.
 Just know, peppers are heat-loving plants.

 However, peppers do not tolerate too much direct sunlight on the fruit.
 If there are not enough leaves to cover the fruit, give it some shade with a shade cloth.

-Protect pepper plants
+Protect pepper plants from cold

 As I mentioned above, the fruit does not tolerate too much direct sunlight.
 The protection blanket is also great for that.